Steven Bowditch arrested in Scottsdale

-While playing at a PGA tour event in the United States, Australian golfer Steven Bowditch has been arrested for "super extreme" drink driving.
+While playing at a PGA tour event in the United States, Australian golfer Steven Bowditch has been arrested for "super extreme" drunken driving.

 The 33-year-old was bonded out of Scottsdale City Jail in Arizona on Friday after being held in-custody on an Extreme DUI charge which means a blood alcohol reading in excess of 0.20, police say.